JamesWenlock/AmbisonicBellTexture/README.md

 2. Open SuperCollider, go to file tab and select 'Open User Support Directory'
 3. Make a folder called Extensions in this directory if it does not already exist
 4. Put BellExtensions files and HelpSource folder into Extensions
-5. Inside of SuperCollider open the language tab, be sure interpreeter is booted and select 'Recompile Class Library'
+5. Inside of SuperCollider open the language tab, be sure interpreter is booted and select 'Recompile Class Library'
 6. Once installed, Example File.scd can be used test install.

 ## Getting Started